 Our program of recovery was adapted from the program developed by Alcoholics Anonymous in 1935.
 Like AA (with which we are not affiliated), we use the Twelve Step recovery method, which involves service to others as a path towards recovery from addiction.
 We feel that one addict talking to another can provide a level of mutual understanding and fellowship that is hard to obtain through other methods.
 The fact that an individual has recovered from their addiction, and is freely passing this experience on to the next person, is a powerful message for someone who is desperately searching for an answer to their own addiction.
 There emerges a bond among us that transcends all other social boundaries.
 We hold regular meetings to further this fellowship, and to allow new members to find us and, perhaps, the answers they seek.

-Cocaine Anonymous began in Los Angeles in 1982, and has since expanded throughout the United States and Canada, with groups now forming in Europe.
-Our literature is available in English, French, and Spanish and our first book “Hope, Faith and Courage: Stories from the Fellowship of Cocaine Anonymous” was published in 1994.
+Cocaine Anonymous began in Los Angeles in 1982, and has since expanded throughout the United States, Canada, Europe and with groups now forming in Africa, Australia, Hong Kong and several other countries.
+Our literature is available in English, French, Spanish, Danish, Farsi, Swedish, German and several other languages and our first book “Hope, Faith and Courage: Stories from the Fellowship of Cocaine Anonymous” was published in 1994.
 As of 1996, we estimated our membership at 30,000 members in over 2,000 groups.

 Cocaine Anonymous is a Fellowship of, by, and for addicts seeking recovery.
 Friends and family of addicts should contact Co-Anon Family Groups, a Fellowship dedicated to their much different needs.

 The best way to reach someone is to speak to them on a common level.
 The members of C.A. are all recovering addicts and alcoholics who maintain their individual sobriety by working with others.
 We come from various social, ethnic, economic and religious backgrounds, but what we have in common is addiction.